 - cough, runny nose;

 - change in the shape or location of body fat (especially in the arms, legs, face, neck, breasts, and trunk).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the Emtriva (emtricitabine) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about emtricitabine (Emtriva)?

-Some people have developed a life-threatening condition called lactic acidosis while taking entricitabine.
-Early signs of lactic acidosis generally get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms of lactic acidosis, such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.
+Some people develop lactic acidosis while taking emtricitabine.
+Early symptoms may get worse over time and this condition can be fatal.
+Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 Emtricitabine may also cause severe liver damage, which can be fatal.
 Call your doctor at once if you have any of these symptoms of liver problems: nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).